nnashwin/golang-interview/dynamicProgramming/dungeonGame/readme.md

     The knight's health has no upper bound.
     Any room can contain threats or power-ups, even the first room the knight enters and the bottom-right room where the princess is imprisoned.

+## Questions to ask
+- Are we certain the map is a square? (equal lengthwise and widthwise)
+-